ShashaHan-collab/PreA-OutpatientRCT/README.md

 # Descriptions of the files
-* TODO:
+* Classification analysis: The folder contains the code for classification analysis on physician clinical notes in the paper: Tao, X., Zhou, S., Ding, K. et al. Integrating LLMs into real-world outpatient workflows for pre-specialist consultation: A randomized controlled clinical trial.
+Working paper (2025).
-* Source data: The folder contains all the data for reproducing Figures 3 and 4, and Extended Data Fig. 1 in the paper : Tao, X., Zhou, S., Ding, K. et al. Integrating LLMs into real-world outpatient workflows for pre-specialist consultation: A randomized controlled clinical trial.
+* Source data: The folder contains all the data for reproducing Figures 3 and 4, and Extended Data Fig. 1 in the paper: Tao, X., Zhou, S., Ding, K. et al. Integrating LLMs into real-world outpatient workflows for pre-specialist consultation: A randomized controlled clinical trial.
 Working paper (2025).
-* Source plot: The folder contains the plotting code for reproducing Figures 3 and 4, and Extended Data Fig. 1 in the paper : Tao, X., Zhou, S., Ding, K. et al. Integrating LLMs into real-world outpatient workflows for pre-specialist consultation: A randomized controlled clinical trial.
+* Source plot: The folder contains the plotting code for reproducing Figures 3 and 4, and Extended Data Fig. 1 in the paper: Tao, X., Zhou, S., Ding, K. et al. Integrating LLMs into real-world outpatient workflows for pre-specialist consultation: A randomized controlled clinical trial.
 Working paper (2025).